StackVista/stackstate-docs/use/views/events_perspective.md

 Events displayed in the Events Perspective can be filtered in two ways:

 - Topology filters define the elements (components and relations) for which events will be displayed.
-- Event filters refine the type and area of events that should be displayed.
+- Event filters refine events displayed based on type and tags.

 ### Topology Filters